-In most people during rest with closed eyes, the R/L ratio is normally slightly above 1.00.
+In most people, during rest with closed eyes, the R/L ratio is normally slightly above 1.00.
 This is probably due to our culture’s emphasis on the functions of the left brain half.

 During deep relaxation, however, a balance of 1.00 between the brain halves is approached.

-The purpose of this study was to test the hypothesis, that the breathing exercise Nadi Shodana improves the balance between the two brain halves as reflected by the alpha R/L ratio.
+The purpose of this study was to test the hypothesis that the breathing exercise Nadi Shodana improves the balance between the two brain halves as reflected by the alpha R/L ratio.

-The alternate nostril breathing ( Nadi Shodana) is a classical yogic breathing exercise.
+The alternate nostril breathing ( Nadi Shodana) is a yogic breathing exercise.
 It is performed in the following manner: One inhales through the left nostril (while closing the right), the breath is held (closing both nostrils), thereafter exhaling through the right nostril (closing the left).
-Then one inhales through the right nostril, the breath is held, and exhales through the left nostril.
+Then, one inhales through the right nostril, the breath is held, and then exhales through the left nostril.
 This constitutes one round.

 Two groups, of 12 subjects each, had their EEG measured before and after Nadi Shodana.
 Group A consisted of teachers and students of the Scandinavian Yoga and Meditation School in Copenhagen with many years experience of Nadi Shodana.
 Group B consisted of students of the school who had just learnt Nadi Shodana.
 All subjects were right-handed.
 We avoided left-handed people, who can have a different balance between the brain hemispheres.